Department of Agriculture and Water Resources, December 2017

 web accessibility for assistance.

 Dragon fruit, also known as Pitahaya or Pitaya, belongs to the cactus family.
-The fruit is elliptic in shape with small spines or leaf-like scales depending on the variety.
+The fruit is oval in shape with small spines or leaf-like scales depending on the variety.
 The fruit can have red skin with red, white, or purple flesh, yellow skin with white flesh, or combinations of other colours.
-Originating in Mexico, today dragon fruit are distributed all over the world (in tropical and subtropical regions).
-The robustness of the plant enables them to grow under different ecological conditions.
-In Vietnam, the fruit has undergone extensive development with nearly 2000 ha under cultivation.
-Elsewhere, the fruit is still considered a new fruit and commercially cultivation has only really taken off in the past 15 years.
-The edible part of the fruit is the inner flesh, which has a texture somewhat like a melon with numerous small soft seeds distributed throughout the flesh.
-Fruit pulp represents upwards of about 80 percent of the mature fruit weight.
+Dragon fruit originates from Mexico, but is today widely distributed over tropical and subtropical regions of the world.
+The robustness of the plant enables it to grow under different ecological conditions.
+As a commercial crop, dragon fruit has increased in popularity over the last 15 years across Asia.
+In Indonesia, dragon fruit is considered a new commercially cultivated fruit, which has become increasingly popular over the last five years.
+The edible part of the fruit is the inner flesh, which has a texture similar to melon with numerous small soft seeds distributed throughout the flesh.
+Fruit pulp represents upwards of about 80 per cent of the mature fruit weight.

-Dragon fruit is produced throughout the year in Vietnam; however, the peak season is May to September.
-The main species grown is the red skin with white flesh species (Hylocereus undatus).
-Other species grown include: pink skin with red flesh (Hylocereus polyrhizus), red skin with red flesh (Hylocereus costaricensis) and yellow skin with white flesh (Selenicereus megalanthus).
+Dragon fruit is produced throughout the year in Indonesia, however, the peak season is November to March.
+The main species grown are the red-skinned with red flesh Hylocereus monacanthus and red-skinned with purple flesh Hylocereus costaricensis species.

 Australian dragon fruit imports